By Dr. Paul Jerard, E-RYT 500, YACEP

 Yoga for Healing – Keep it Simple

-Healing, Restorative, or Therapeutic Yoga does not have to be complex, physically taxing, or vigorous.
+Healing, Yin, Restorative, Therapeutic Yoga and mindfulness meditation do not have to be complex, physically taxing, or vigorous.
 Patients, who are new to Yoga, can begin by learning one or two poses to practice on a regular basis.
 Repeating a sequence each morning, or evening, can be a powerful routine to help the healing process, by building strength and agility.

 © Copyright – Aura Wellness Center – Publications Division